Can a telehealth GP help with long COVID?

 What is long COVID?

 Long COVID, also known as post-COVID-19 condition, describes symptoms that continue or develop after the initial COVID-19 infection and persist beyond the expected recovery period.
-Definitions vary — some use 4 weeks as the threshold, others use 12 weeks or more.
-Symptoms vary widely between people and can include fatigue, cognitive difficulties ("brain fog"), breathlessness, chest pain, palpitations, sleep disturbance, mood changes, and changes in taste or smell.
+Definitions vary.
+Some use 4 weeks as the threshold, others use 12 weeks or more.
+Symptoms vary widely between people and can include fatigue, cognitive difficulties (“brain fog”), breathlessness, chest pain, palpitations, sleep disturbance, mood changes, and changes in taste or smell.

 The exact causes of long COVID are still being researched.
 Management focuses on individualised assessment, treating specific symptoms, excluding other causes, and supported pacing and rehabilitation.